j-bailey/AsyncMeeting/README.md

 - To use the test configuration change the env to test.
 This will do things like use the test.json configuration file which will point to a test instance of the database instead of the dev or production one.  `export NODE_ENV=test`
 - `npm test` will run unit and if possible integration tests to include coverage for unit tests
-- `npm unit-tests:server` to run server unit tests
+- `npm run unit-tests:server` to run server unit tests
-- `npm unit-tests:client` to run client unit tests
+- `npm run unit-tests:client` to run client unit tests
-- `npm e2e` to run end-to-end tests
+- `npm run e2e` to run end-to-end tests

 ## e2e Testing